Khloe Kardashian Flaunts Major Cleavage In Plunging Bedazzled Bra On Instagram

-Khloe Kardashian has worked hard both before and after her pregnancy to achieve her flawless figure, and has never been afraid to flaunt it on social media.
+Khloe Kardashian has worked hard both before and after her pregnancy to achieve her flawless figure and has never been afraid to flaunt it on social media.
 The reality TV star took to her Instagram account this morning to share a shimmering snap of her showing some major skin that sent her fans absolutely wild.

 The 34-year-old looked absolutely angelic in the glowing photo shared to her millions of fans on Wednesday, May 1.
 The bombshell was captured intently staring off in the distance with a sensual look on her face, while garment racks full of empty hangers filled the background behind her — an indication that she was likely on set for a photo shoot rather than snapping the pic from the comfort of her own home.